Develop Your Job Search Skills

 Searching for an Internship

-Think outside the box.
-Not all accountants work for a Big Four Firm.
+Think Outside the Box.
+Not all accountants work for a major firm.
 What other companies need accountants?
 Teaching also occurs outside the traditional classroom setting.
 Where could you use your teaching skills in a different environment?
 Nurses are found in more areas than just doctors' offices and hospitals.
 Explore all your options.
 You never know what will be the best fit for you until you think creatively about your skills and where they could best be used.

 Again, remember to use your contacts.
 Do you have relatives in another city who are willing to house you for a summer or a semester.
 Do you have a friend you could live with while doing your internship in another city?
 Are there some options of living with a classmate who is also doing an internship in another city or even another country?
 Investigate your options.
 You never know where the best internship for you may be until you explore the possibilities.